patrickcortez/TSCL/Readme.md

 ## Objects

-You can add as many **objects** as you want in any section, **TSCL** can have any object type because after parsing its Typecaster will handle the conversion of the objects value.
+You can add as many **objects** as you want in any section, **TSCL** can have any object type because after parsing.
+Its *Typecaster* will handle the conversion of the objects value.

 ```TSCL